 Please note that both a ‘further submission’ that was provided based on the original or the revised ‘Summary of Decisions Requested’, will be considered by the council.

-The Rotorua District Council must give its decision on the provisions and matters raised in the submissions including its reasons for accepting or rejecting submissions.
-Council is legally required to issue submission decisions by 31 October 2014 (two years after the plan was notified).
+The Rotorua Lakes Council must give its decision on the provisions and matters raised in the submissions including its reasons for accepting or rejecting submissions.
+On 30 October council will consider a 17 November release date of decisions made on the proposed district plan.
 Any person who has made a submission or further submission has the right to appeal to the Environment Court about Council's decision.